-It can be harder to stay healthy in a new environment, especially in a developing country in the tropics, but as long as you follow a few simple rules you should be in for a great trip!
+It can be harder to stay healthy in a new environment, especially in a developing country in the tropics, but as long as you follow a few simple rules you can avoid getting sick and should be in for a great trip!

 Restaurants in the region will almost never get shut down by a health inspector, so they will stay open even if they don’t prepare food in a safe and sanitary way.